neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/Fusion/InsideFusion.rst

 	video = Acme.Demo:YouTube
 	video = Foo:YouTube

-.. warning:: These declarations are not scoped to the file they are in, but apply globally (at least currently, we plan to change that in the future).
-So you should be careful there!
+.. warning:: These declarations are scoped to the file they are in and have to be declared in every fusion file where they shall be used.

 Setting Properties On a Fusion Object
 =========================================